This article was last updated March 4, 2022.

-Virtual meetings are a great way to stay connected with other real estate professionals, potential clients, current clients and more.
-But virtual meetings also take a lot of practice.
+We’ve all grown accustomed to virtual meetings over the last couple of years.
+They’re a great way to stay connected with other real estate professionals, potential clients, current clients and more, but there’s a learning curve.
 When we’re in virtual meetings, we don’t always have all the information we need to judge someone’s personality and tone.

 1. Keep on a smile, even when not talking